 My camp fire has stones on either side supporting a level top made from an old barbecue plate.
 A large pot of spring water steams away on it.
 The canvass shower hangs over a stone base so that I'm not standing in mud and my cooking and washing up layout would be the envy of home beautiful.
 Apart from order and the proximity of water and shelter, most important comforts are the hot water bottle given to me by my sister Jane and my comfortable cane chair and cushion from Ikea.

 After the storm the temperature plunged and Robina, one of my kind neighbours, lent me a quilt.
 The quilt was from a batch of fire relief quilts made by the Tenterfield Quilters.
 It certainly helped keep me warm.
 In town the next day I was given two of the quilts.
 The kindness of strangers has not only improved my snugness but also relieved any sense of isolation that comes with being cold to the bone and having wet firewood.

 The scribbly gums around where the house stood appear to be dead.
 But there is birdsong and a palpable sense of the vibrant force of life.
 Mostly the trees are clothed in regrowth, grasses luxuriant, spring flowers emerging, wattles and Darling Pea abundant and even occasional insects.
-In the morning I'm greeted by the exuberant, conversational calls of the grey strike thrush.
+In the morning I'm greeted by the exuberant, conversational calls of the grey shrikethrush (Colluricincla harmonica).
 The Currawongs watch for any opportunity to descend and rummage around for any food left unsecured.
 Two young male kangaroos were sparring in the open grassland.
 Life is returning and I'm privileged to be part of it.